bovem/bovem.github.io/content/posts/kubernetes/network-functions/index.md

 ## CNF Testbed
 **CNF Testbed** provides reference code and test suites for benchmarking the performance and resiliency between network functions deployed as VNFs and CNFs.

-It provisions the hardware for a Kubernetes and OpenStack cluster.
+It provisions the infrastructure for a Kubernetes and OpenStack cluster.
 After that, it deploys similar workloads on both environments to benchmark their performance using testing tools such as NFVbench.

 <iframe src="https://bovem.substack.com/embed" width="100%" height="320" style="border:2px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>